jonasbb/serde_with/serde_with/src/guide.md

 The main downside is that it work with fewer types than [with-annotations][with-annotation].
 However, all types from the Rust Standard Library should be supported in all combinations and any missing entry is a bug.

+You mirror the type structure of the field you want to de/serialize.
+You can specify converters for the inner types of a field, e.g., `Vec<DisplayFromStr>`.
+The default de/serialization behavior can be restored by using `_` as a placeholder, e.g., `BTreeMap<_, DisplayFromStr>`.

 The `serde_as` scheme is based on two new traits: [`SerializeAs`] and [`DeserializeAs`].
 [Check out the detailed page about `serde_as` and the available features.](crate::guide::serde_as)